EmergentSoftware/eslint-config/README.md

 ## Adding Scripts

-Add the following lines to your `package.json` in the scripts sections.
-This will let you see your linting errors, and fix them automatically.
+Add the following scripts to your `package.json` file.
+Run these commnads to see your error, or fix them automatically.

 ```jsx
 "scripts": {